one to many relationship : to implement (and how) or not to implement a Repository ?

 Any hint about how to implement such a thing or information about repositories in tigase would be welcome.

-Added by Julien Durens about 3 years ago
+Added by Julien Durens over 3 years ago

 Hi, thank you for your answer,